airmobis/qgroundcontrol/NOTES.md

 ## clangd integration
 - As mentioned above, the `custom` directory _seems_ like its own module, but it's really dependent on QGC's APIs, which confuses clangd.
 To ease the pain, I decided to replace the `CMakeLists.txt` with a `config.cmake` file, which essentially runs the same logic, but ensures language server integration with the entire project.
-    - A modification in the top-level `CMakeLists.txt` was required&mdash;I replaced `add_subdirectory(custom)` with `include(custom/config.cmake)` on line 261.
+    - A modification in the top-level `CMakeLists.txt` was required—I replaced `add_subdirectory(custom)` with `include(custom/config.cmake)` on line 261.

+## macOS tomfoolery
+- `AGL.framework` could not be found on macOS Tahoe (since it doesn't ship with Xcode 26).
+This is **fixed in Qt 6.9.2**.

 ## Porting the Herelink plugin
 - The `cameraId` parameter seems to have been changed from an integer type to a `QString`.
 - Plugins and other manager classes are now accessible via a static `instance()` method.
-- There were some undefined symbols during linking&mdash;turns out Qt's MOC needs header files to be added as target sources as well.
+- There were some undefined symbols during linking—turns out Qt's MOC needs header files to be added as target sources as well.
 Compilation was sucessful after that[^1].
 - Afterwards, the compiled `QGroundControl-herelink.app` would crash right after launching; I tracked it down to `SettingsFact.cc:37`, where it became clear that the crash was due to `CustomPlugin` not overriding `QGCCorePlugin::instance()`[^2].

 > [!CAUTION]
 > The QGC-Herelink project made changes in QGC's source code to create and connect their own `VideoStreamControl`, specifically in `src/VideoManager/VideoManager{.h, .cc}`.
-> I am unsure as to whether this is necessary for the port... stay tuned&trade;.
+> I am unsure as to whether this is necessary for the port... stay tuned™.

 ## Configuring for Android
 - QGroundControl 5 migrated to pure CMake, so we'll try and do the same, instead of going down a rabbit hole with Qt Creator.
-    - After installing the Android toolchain along with NDK r26b and build-tools 26.3, everything seemed OK, but the project has one last error up its sleeve&mdash;Qt6LinguistTools could apparently not be located!
+    - After installing the Android toolchain along with NDK r26b and build-tools 26.3, everything seemed OK, but the project has one last error up its sleeve—Qt6LinguistTools could apparently not be located!
 After some hair-tearing, I finally found the fix: Including LinguistTools by themselves in QGC's `CMakeLists.txt` fixed the problem.
     - The APK refused to build because my `sdkmanager` packages were outdated (min. `build-tools;35.0.0` and `platforms;android-34`).
 Easy enough to upgrade.

 ## Changes from upstream (excl. custom directory)